johnthetacoman/hello-world/README.md

 # hello-world
-this is my first git
+this is my first github project ever
+Please feel free to disregard as I'm simply testing everything out